-Inclusion and diversity have always been a cornerstone of London Business School’s values.
-We pride ourselves on being an institution that welcomes people from all backgrounds, countries, cultures, identities and orientations.
+Inclusion and diversity are cornerstone values at LBS.
+We are proud to welcome people from all backgrounds, countries, cultures, identities and orientations.

-- Female role models and women speakers at School events play a key role in encouraging more female faculty and students to join the School.
-Our Women in Business Club holds the prestigious Women in Business Conference each year and is one of the largest clubs on campus.
+We monitor faculty pay across genders, support female career progression and prioritise candidate gender parity across all programmes.
+Female role models and speakers play a key role in encouraging more female faculty and students to join the School.
+Our Women in Business Club (WiB) is one of the largest on campus.

-- Accessibility is at the heart of our future estates policy and we partner with Disabled Go – the leading provider of access information for disabled people in the UK.
-Our campus is listed on the Disabled Go website.
+Accessibility is at the heart of our future estates policy and we partner with AccessAble – the leading provider of access information for disabled people in the UK - to assist those with additional needs.

 Age-diverse programmes bring our students together on mixed electives.
 Share experiences and different generational perspectives that aid open dialogue in the workplace.